evan-schneider/cm360-audit-system/TEAM_HANDOFF_README.md

 **Recovery Scenarios:**

 **If External Config accidentally deleted:**
-1. Check Google Drive trash
+1. Check Google Drive trash (in platformsolutionshmi@gmail.com Drive)
+2. Restore from trash if within 30 days
-2. If not in trash, use Admin Spreadsheet as temporary source
+3. If not recoverable, use Admin Spreadsheet as temporary source
-3. Create new External Config Spreadsheet
+4. Create new External Config Spreadsheet (as platformsolutionshmi@gmail.com)
-4. Update EXTERNAL_CONFIG_SHEET_ID in Code.js
+5. Update EXTERNAL_CONFIG_SHEET_ID in Code.js Script Properties
-5. Run Admin Controls > 📤 Sync TO External Config
+6. Run Admin Controls > 📤 Sync TO External Config

 **If External Config corrupted:**
 1. File > Version history > See version history
 2. Restore last known good version
-3. Run manual sync
+3. Run manual sync (Admin Controls > 📥 Sync FROM External Config)
 4. Verify configs

+**Note:** All file operations happen in platformsolutionshmi@gmail.com account, so recovery requires access to that account.

 ---